Florida police under fire as video of Black man punched, dragged by deputies during traffic stop goes viral

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jillian Sykes, Isabel Rosales, Meridith Edwards, Devon Sayers, and Jason Morris contributed to this report.
+CNN’s Jillian Sykes, Devon Sayers, and Jason Morris contributed to this report.